pnpm/pnpm.io/docs/workspaces.md

 * Type: **Boolean**

 When `true`, locally available packages are linked to `node_modules` instead of being downloaded from the registry.
-This is very convenient in a multi-package repository.
+This is very convenient in a monorepo.

 When `false`, packages are downloaded and installed from the registry.
 However, workspace packages can still be linked by using the `workspace:` range protocol. e.g. `pnpm add batman@workspace:*`

 #### Usage

-Create a `.npmrc` file in the root of your multi-package repository with the following content:
+Create a `.npmrc` file in the root of your monorepo with the following content:

 ```
 link-workspace-packages = true